telecombcn-dl/2017-dlai-team4/README.md

 * **Pooling** layer
 Then after repeating it a few times, the CNN is **Fully Connected** in order to classify the samples.
 Finally a **Batch Normalization** is applied.

-From this, we apply this algorithm to the dogs samples.
+We operate an binary classification first.
+Then from this, we apply this algorithm to the dogs samples.
 This experiment provides us great results!

 *RESULTS*